farski/awholenother.com/_posts/2022-11-27-aws-lambda-functions-in-rust-the-easy-way.md

 The goal is to get as close to that workflow for Rust as possible, and it turns out we can get pretty close, even though the two ecosystems are quite different.

-> There are many differnt ways to deploy code to Lambda functions or other serverless platforms, and I suspect many could provide a similar developer experience.
-AWS CloudFormation and AWS SAM are the systems I'm most familiar with, which is why I'm focusing on them.
+<aside>There are many different ways to deploy code to Lambda functions or other serverless platforms, and I suspect many could provide a similar developer experience.
+AWS CloudFormation and AWS SAM are the systems I'm most familiar with, which is why I'm focusing on them.</aside>

 ## Node.js